viniciosanacleto/Porto/README.md

 - Easy to Test.
 - Easy Framework Upgrade (Decoupled application code from the framework code).
 - Zero Code Decoupling.
+- Easy to understand by any developer (less magic, more readable code).

 <br>